 other configuration data which is required to deliver the Service Management Service to an equivalent functionality and informational scope to the Legacy DSMS,

-in all cases including both active or “open” records plus all historical or “closed” records; and
+in all cases including both active or “open” records plus all historical or “closed” records for the last three years prior to the date on which Clause 11.5A came into effect (except for the data required by Clauses (i) and (v) where all historical or “closed” records shall be included); and

 orders for 4G Communications Hubs received and confirmed in accordance with Appendix H (CH Handover Support Materials) Clause 10 (Variations to Clauses 3-9 for the purposes of 4G Central/South and additional provisions in respect of Forecasting, Ordering and Handover Service).

+11.5A The DCC shall ensure that the FSM Platform has been updated with all the remaining historical or “closed” records from the Legacy DSMS set out under Clauses 11.5(b)(ii), (iii) and (iv) no later than six months following the date on which this Clause 11.5A came into effect.
+Where any such records are not available on the FSM Platform, a User may request from the DCC such records that it would be entitled to access on the Legacy DSMS, and the DCC shall provide such information to that User as soon as reasonably practicable following such request.

 Where a User has made any changes to a user account in the Legacy DSMS pursuant to Clause 11.4, the relevant user account shall be established on the FSM Platform as an SSI Account with a status of ‘retired’.

 Eligibility to access the FSM Platform